TriUbi/trinity/README.md

-#  Project, JUST FOR FUN, TAKE IT IF YOU WANT 😁💜
+#  Project, JUST FOR FUN, TESTING TAILWIND

 ## What technologies are used for this project?